Paracetamol in Pregnancy – What You Need to Know

 Results indicated that children prenatally exposed to acetaminophen/paracetamol were 19% and 21% more likely to subsequently have borderline or clinical autism and ADHD symptoms compared to non-exposed children.
 The children’s exposure to acetaminophen postnatally was not associated with autism and ADHD.
 These results replicate previous work and support providing clear information to pregnant women and their partners about potential long-term risks of acetaminophen use.

-I did not see this as front page news in our major national paper, warning pregnant women not to take this pain killer.
+I did not see this as front page news in our major national paper, warning pregnant women not to take this painkiller.
 Another interesting fact is that this study has taken well over a decade for the findings to come to light.
 Children as old as 12 were assessed.
 Yet an untested human experimental vaccine is being promoted for pregnant women.
 In my way of thinking this is malpractice at best.

 Exposure of an unborn fetus to paracetamol is vastly different to exposure after birth, therefore the consequences to the unborn child of an experimental vaccine may not be seen for another decade.
 How many of our children may have serious mental and physical health consequences?
 Time is our only gauge.
 It saddens me to think that this is happening to our vulnerable babies.